 The Company has exposure to credit risk, liquidity risk and market risk.
 The Company's Board of Directors has the overall responsibility for the oversight of these risks and reviews the Company's policies on an ongoing basis to ensure that these risks are appropriately managed, including through the use of financial instruments where appropriate.
-Further discussion of the management of such risks is included in Note 19 to the unaudited interim condensed consolidated financial statements for the three months ended December 31, 2020.
+Further discussion of the management of such risks is included in Note 20 to the audited consolidated financial statements for the year ended September 30, 2020.